 22. The Wine Room at The Dolphin Hotel

 What was the mild-mannered Dolphin Hotel has done a full Superman, and transformed into a rocking Italian restaurant and bar.
 This means you can dig into a generous Italian feed as well as a great drop of wine or cocktail.
-The Wine Room is a great place to spend your evening or to start off your night on the town.
+The Wine Room is one of the best bars in Sydney, and a great place to spend your evening or to start off your night on the town.

 Address: 412 Crown Street, Surry Hills NSW 2010